Our role

 Insights and Advisory

-The Insights and Advisory branch collects, analyses, researches and reports on whole-of-government data to inform strategies and policies to strengthen the efficiency, effectiveness and capability of the public sector, and support public sector performance.
-This includes:
+The Insights and Advisory branch collects, analyses and reports on whole-of-government data to inform strategies and policies to strengthen the efficiency, effectiveness and capability of the public sector, and support public sector performance.

 • Providing sector-wide monitoring, reporting, analysis and analytics services.